A nonlinear quantum neural network framework for entanglement engineering: Results

 \subsection{5 qubits on low noise analysis}

 In this section, we analyze the networks $\ubm_{\rm sc}$ and $\ubm_{\rm sc+1}$ under low noise.
 We implement Eq.~\eqref{eq:damping} to introduce an amplitude damping gate at the end of each SWAP's wires, with a $\gamma= 0.01$, our numerical experiment shows that the SC topology poorly performs in this regime.
 Not only does the cost function minimization -- which is equivalent to the Meyer Wallach maximization -- not go to zero.
 Also, the amount of entanglement in the sub-partition is $<0.5$, a low value compared to the theoretical upper bound of $\sim 1.5$.
-Instead, just by adding one connection (topology SC+1), the situation changes.
+Instead, by adding an extra connection on the qubits' wires $(0,4)$ (which we define as topology SC+1), the situation changes.
+An example run of such a setup is shown in Fig.~\ref{fig:sc with amplitude damping}.